Amazing vegan grain-free tart with frangipane filling and apricots. Wholesome plant-based take on this classic recipe.

 - Halve the apricots and remove the pits.
-Toss them with 1tbsp of coconut sugar and little cinnamon and press them flesh side up into frangipane filling.
-Top with few flaked almonds.
+Toss them with 1 tablespoon of coconut sugar and a little cinnamon and press them flesh side up into frangipane filling.
+Top with a few flaked almonds.

 - Bake for about 45 minutes until the frangipane is set.
 Keep an eye on the top and cover with foil if needed.

 - Remove from the oven and leave to cool down for about 20 minutes before removing from the tart tin.

 Amount Per Serving:Calories: 497Total Fat: 37gSaturated Fat: 15gTrans Fat: 0gUnsaturated Fat: 20gCholesterol: 0mgSodium: 273mgCarbohydrates: 35gFiber: 6gSugar: 20gProtein: 11g